Olivine-Labs/lua-style-guide/README.md

     ```lua
     local function default_name(name)
-      -- return the default "Waldo" if name is nil
+      -- return the default 'Waldo' if name is nil
-      return name or "Waldo"
+      return name or 'Waldo'
     end

     local function brew_coffee(machine)
-      return machine and machine.is_loaded and "coffee brewing" or "fill your water"
+      return machine and machine.is_loaded and 'coffee brewing' or 'fill your water'
     end
     ```